JvanschieVamosz/R-E-D-Privacy-Policy/PRIVACY_POLICY.md

 This Privacy Policy complies with:
 - Apple App Store Review Guidelines
-- General Data Protection Regulation (GDPR) where applicable
-- California Consumer Privacy Act (CCPA) where applicable
-- Other applicable privacy laws and regulations

 ---

 *By using the R-E-D app, you agree to the collection and use of information in accordance with this Privacy Policy.*